Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 Handle(Geom_TrimmedCurve) aC = GC_MakeLine (p, v); // ok
 ~~~~~

-With GCC compiler, similar problem appears when const handle to derived type is used to construct handle to base type via assignment (and in some cases in return statement), for instance:
+A similar problem appears with GCC compiler, when *const* handle to derived type is used to construct handle to base type via assignment (and in some cases in return statement), for instance:

 ~~~~~
   const Handle(Geom_Line) aLine;